DanielTYH13/1a-Obsidian/MATH115/L11 - L13 inclusive/Homogenous Systems of Linear Equations.md

 - A homogenous linear equation is one such that the constant term is 0.
 	- A homogenous linear equation always ==has the trivial solution==

+- Note: A homogenous linear equation does not ==necessarily only have the trivial solution.==

 *Examples (Excluding inline examples)*
 ___